-Roxana Robinson is the author of Sparta, four earlier novels including Cost, three story collections, and the biography, Georgia O’Keeffe: A Life.
+Roxana Robinson is the author of Dawson’s Fall, four earlier novels including Sparta, three story collections, and the biography, Georgia O’Keeffe: A Life.
 Four of these were New York Times Notable Books.
 Robinson’s work has appeared in The New Yorker, The Atlantic, Harper’s, BASS, and elsewhere.
 She was named a Literary Lion by the NYPL, was a finalist for the NBCC Balakian Award, and has received fellowships from the NEA, the MacDowell Colony and the Guggenheim Foundation.
 She is the President of the Authors Guild.

 SPARTA (Novel, 2013)